pecio/base-cluster/roles/base-cluster/README.md

 SBD Backed Cluster
 ==================

-This role sets up a Pacemaker cluster based on CentOS 7+ or Debian 9+, with Storage-Based Death used for STONITH.
+This role sets up a Pacemaker cluster based with Storage-Based Death used for STONITH.

 Requirements
 ------------

 * At least one shared disk to be used for Storage-Based Death
+* Distributions tested:
+  * CentOS 7
+  * CentOS 8
+  * Debian 9
+  * Debian 10
+  * Ubuntu 18.04 LTS
+  * Ubuntu 20.04 LTS

 Role Variables
 --------------